tkmharris/tkmharris.github.io/_posts/2017-08-14-shibboleth-for-idiots.md

 layout: post
 date: 2017-08-14
 tags: [internet, discourse]
+excerpt_separator: <!--more-->
 ---

 *(Prompted by the following extremely insightful comment on the* Guardian *website: ["Corybn who is the Tories' poodle on Brexshit.
 Yeah, he's great."](https://www.theguardian.com/uk-news/2017/aug/14/london-garden-bridge-project-scrapped-sadiq-khan#comment-103619856))*

 Like a lot of people (I suspect), I have a very hard time getting my own beliefs about speech norms on the internet in order.
 Whenever I have pinned down a behaviour that I think is always bad, somebody else can come up with a persuasive argument that in this case it is not only acceptable but right.
-On the whole I'm in favour of civility, but there's no denying that incivility can be effective and is sometimes justified.
+On the whole I'm in favour of civility, but there's no denying that incivility can be effective and is sometimes justified. <!--more-->

 What is plain rudeness and what is the righteous frustration of the oppressed?
 What is a good-faith call for politeness for strategic ends and what is malign tone-policing?
 I don't think I'll ever be able to cleave out consistent rules to follow and I'll have to consult my conscience case by case forever.
 This is probably all to the good.